 How Long Should You Keep Your Tax Documents?
 The Answer Might Surprise You

 We’ve all got at least one pile of paperwork clogging up a corner of our house.
-With tax season over (unless you filed an extension) you might be wondering — when can I get rid of tax documents?
+With tax season on the horizon, you might be wondering — when can I get rid of tax documents?

 We spoke to tax experts from around the country to get all the details on tax documents.
 That includes what to keep, what you might need again and when you can send documents to the shredder.
 Here’s everything you need to know about when to get rid of tax documents and managing your tax paperwork responsibly.